drumcap/DataScience/project/itnews_crawling/README.md

 # IT news crawler & web api with Flask

 ##  Introduction
-*  Crawled from It news web page and external API.
+*  Crawled from IT news on web page and external API.
-*  All data stored in MySQL and recent news stored in Redis too.
+*  All data stored in MySQL and recent news stored in Redis.
-*  Some function like searching keyword can be used by web API.
+*  Some functions like searching keyword can be used by web API.

 ##  Link
 *  http://ec2-54-213-221-13.us-west-2.compute.amazonaws.com:5000/test